sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 Since the underlying rules behind a graph are usually unknown, we are forced to make assumptions about how structure relates to similarity or relevance.
 Under such assumptions, we can construct features from a graph—most commonly through what is broadly referred to as embedding.
 I will leave the details of embedding methods to a separate article.

-For now, the important point is this: the vectors produced by embedding do not correspond to explicit semantic attributes like age or occupation.
+The important point here is: the vectors produced by embedding do not correspond to any explicit semantic attributes like age or occupation.
 They are not “real” features in that sense.
 Instead, they are abstract representations induced by our assumptions about the graph.

 In other words, an embedding is not something we discover in the data.
 It is something we construct—a modeling choice shaped by both the graph structure **plus the assumptions we impose on it**.